microsoft/autogen/python/packages/autogen-core/docs/src/user-guide/core-concepts/topic-and-subscription.md

 ## Topic

 A topic defines the scope of a broadcast message.
-In essence, AGNext agent runtime implements a publish-subscribe model through its broadcast API: when publishing a message, the topic mus be specified.
+In essence, agent runtime implements a publish-subscribe model through its broadcast API: when publishing a message, the topic mus be specified.
 It is an indirection over agent IDs.